Abstract

 The impact of missense BIN1 SH3 variants on DNM2-related phenotypes

 We used the holdup approach to study the consequences of rare BIN1 variants located in the SH3 domain on DNM2 binding.
 Holdup is an established method to quantify equilibrium binding constants between resin-immobilized bait and in-solution analyte molecules (Charbonnier et al., 2006; Gogl et al., 2022; Vincentelli et al., 2015).
-The main advantage of holdup over conventional pulldown-based approaches, such as immunoprecipitation, is that it captures the undisturbed binding equilibrium by quantifying the relative amount of unbound preys in the supernatant, instead of measuring the enrichment of bound prey on the resin after washing steps (Charbonnier et al., 2006).
-These measured relative prey concentrations, often referred to as binding intensities (BI), can be converted to equilibrium dissociation constants (Delalande et al., 2022; Gogl et al., 2020; Gógl et al., 2019; Vincentelli et al., 2015).
+First, a purified bait molecule or a control compound is immobilized on resin at a sufficient quantity to reach resin-saturating conditions.
+Then, this bait-saturated and control resin stock are mixed with a dilute analyte solution forming a thick resin slurry where the bait concentration reaches high concentrations.
+After a brief incubation, the binding equilibrium is reached where the free and bound prey molecules are separated in different phases.
+By rapidly separating these phases it is possible to measure how much of the prey molecule is depleted from the supernate.
+The main advantage of holdup over conventional pulldown-based approaches, such as immunoprecipitation, is that it captures the undisturbed binding equilibrium allowing the determination of steady-state binding constants, instead of measuring the enrichment of bound prey on the resin after washing steps that only allows qualitative assessment of binding (Charbonnier et al., 2006).
+The measured relative prey depletion, often referred to as binding intensities (BI), can be converted to equilibrium dissociation constants (Delalande et al., 2022; Gogl et al., 2020; Gógl et al., 2019; Vincentelli et al., 2015).
+For this assay, we used streptavidin resin saturated with either biotin (control) or a synthetic biotinylated peptide derived from the C-terminal PRR region of DNM2 (residues 823-860) as a bait.
+As a prey, we used recombinant BIN1 SH3 domains.
 We selected one common, likely benign (T532M), and eight rare variants with unknown clinical significance (Y531S, D537V, Q540H, P551L, V566M, R581C, V583I, and F584S) of the BIN1 SH3 domain from genomic databases, such as dbSNP, ClinVar, or gnomAD (Karczewski et al., 2020; Landrum et al., 2020; Sherry et al., 2001).
-We produced these SH3 domain variants recombinantly and measured their steady-state binding affinities to the C-terminal PRR region of DNM2 (residues 823-860) (Figure 2A).
-We have found that the variants Y531S, D537V, and F584S do not detectably bind to the PRR of DNM2, while the other variants display affinities similar to the WT BIN1.
+We produced these SH3 domain variants recombinantly.
+The holdup assay revealed that the variants Y531S, D537V, and F584S do not detectably bind to the PRR of DNM2, while the other variants display affinities similar to the WT BIN1.
 In agreement with these findings, artificial point mutations were used to map the DNM2 binding interface on BIN1 in the past and two studied mutations, Y531F and D537A coinciding with Y531S and D537V natural variants, were also found to cause a marked loss of DNM2 binding activity (Owen et al., 1998).

 Clinically important, CNM-causing BIN1 variants were previously found to be unable to recruit DNM2 to BIN1-induced membrane invaginations that resemble T-tubules (Nicot et al., 2007).
 To test if the Y531S, D537V, and F584S variants can also reproduce the same phenotype, we co-transfected Cos-1 cells with GFP-BIN1 (full-length, isoform 8) and Myc-DNM2 (full-length) as described previously (Fujise et al., 2021; Lionello et al., 2022) (Figure 2B-C, Figure S1).
 As a control, we also performed the membrane tubulation assay with WT BIN1 and with the likely benign Q540H variant.
 As expected, all tested BIN1 variants were capable of promoting tubular endomembrane structures since this process is mediated by the BAR domain of BIN1 and not by its SH3 domain.
 Furthermore, the WT and the likely benign Q540H variant were capable of efficiently anchoring DNM2 to these membrane tubules.
 Unexpectedly, the F584S variant, which showed no binding to DNM2 in vitro could also recruit DNM2 in cells.
 However, the tubules formed by this variant appeared to be less polarized and organized than the WT.
 In contrast, the Y531S and D537V variants showed markedly reduced ability to recruit DNM2, the same cellular phenotype as previously observed in the case of BIN1 variants that cause CNM (Nicot et al., 2007) (Figure 2C-E).